6769/MyNewCC98/README.md

 Try to include some handy toolkits:
 - Share Topic to Another App.
 Done.
 - PhotoView Save to SDCard.
 Done.
 - Topic to ScreenShot.
-Partial
+Done.
 - Funny emotion stickers.
 Done;

 # How to Compile